Discover the benefits of writing down your thoughts and how to get started

 The benefits might surprise you.

 Chris is Programme Director of the Hull Creative Writing MA (Online).
 His book The Fear Talking: The True Story of a Young Man and Anxiety was published in December 2020.
-He led the RCN’s workshop “Time to Write for Yourself” earlier this year.
+He led the RCN’s workshop “Time to Write for Yourself” last year.